NationalSecurityAgency/pelz/pykmip_demo/README.md

 ## Keys and Certificates

-The demostration has four cert/key pairs and two keys for encryption.
+The demonstration has four cert/key pairs and two keys for encryption.
 The two encryption keys are:

  * The file-encryption-key (FEK)
  * The key-encryption-key (KEK)